-A coastal observing system is a combination of many components— from hardware to humans — used to gather information and turn it into useful products that support human populations, coastal economies and a healthy, sustainable environment.
+A coastal ocean observing system (COOS) is a combination of many components— from hardware to humans — used to gather information and turn it into useful products that support human populations, coastal economies and a healthy, sustainable environment.

 Each coastal ocean observing system uses a variety of platforms to collect data.
 The following are the major types of platforms used in SECOORA.

 Moorings, often called buoys, include a number of technologies that are anchored, i.e. moored, to the ocean floor with a floating surface structure.
 Buoys can be for a single purpose such as waves or include a variety of sensors mounted both above and below the water surface.
 Most buoys relay data back to shore in real-time.
 Profiling buoys include sensor packages that regularly move up and down the mooring rope providing a comprehensive look at the water quality.
 Buoys can be outfitted with sensors for wind, waves, currents, salinity, chlorophyll a, and other ocean chemistry and biology parameters.

 Shores stations are installed on coastal beaches, islands, on piers and offshore platforms to measure wind speed, gust and direction, air temperature, relative humidity, barometric pressure, solar radiation, rainfall, water temperature data and more.
 These basic measurements provide important real time information on storms and help predict changes to the weather.
 When measurements are collected over a long time period, they can also help predict changes in the climate.